tweag/cardano-conformance-testing-of-consensus/docs/design.md

 1. support for the `generate` command, including selection of testclass and optional seed
-2. support for the `list-all-classes`  command
+2. support for the `list-classes`  command
 3. support for the `meta desired-passes` command